crud89/LiteFX/README.md

 - `BUILD_DXC_DXIL` (default: `ON`): compiles HLSL shaders to DXIL when `BUILD_USE_DXC` is set to `ON`.
 - `BUILD_DXC_SPIRV` (default: `ON`): compiles HLSL shaders to SPIR-V when `BUILD_USE_DXC` is set to `ON`.

-† Note that *glm* will be installed from *vcpkg* automatically, if `BUILD_WITH_GLM` is enabled.
-In order to use *DirectX Math*, the latest Windows 10 SDK needs to be installed.
+† Note that *glm* and *DirectX Math* are installed using *vcpkg* automatically.
+If one of those options gets disabled, no converters will be generated and the dependency will not be exported.

 ‡ *glslc* can be used to compile HLSL and GLSL shaders into SPIR-V for the Vulkan backend. *DXC* can only compile HLSL, but can target SPIR-V and DXIL, as long as a custom build with support for both is used.